pnikolaid/pnikolaid.github.io/_pages/selected-work.md

 In network slicing, the customer and the network operator sign a service level agreement.
 This agreement specifies the QoS delivered to the network slice of the customer and the price that the customer needs to pay in exchange.

-Notice that fairly splitting the resources between the slices means little to the customers if their share cannot deliver the promised QoS.
-Hence resource sharing schemes based on utility maximization are not enough.
+Here fairly splitting the resources between the slices means little to the customers if their share cannot deliver the promised QoS.
+As a result, resource sharing schemes based on utility maximization are not enough.
 Resource provisioning mechanisms are also needed.

-For instance, the operator may monitor the resources that each slice needs over a long period of time and provision the largest amount it requested.
-Then, each customer can be charged accordingly.

-This is simple to do but quite wasteful since the traffic of a slice varies over time.
-To reduce the provisioned resources, we propose the following architecture that enables statistical multiplexing via dynamic resource adaptation:
+Consequently, the resource sharing and resource provisioning must be studied jointly in order to enable network slicing.
+Motivated by this, we propose the following architecture that enables statistical multiplexing via dynamic resource adaptation:
 <br/>
 <br/>